Deepbridge Inheritance Tax Service

 As this service typically builds projects, during this phase, investments will be valued at cost and subsequently valued using a discounted cash flow methodology once generating electricity.

 Construction risk is one of the key issues to consider with this service.
 Unlike some other renewable energy IHT services, the intention with this is to fund, build and run specific projects for the long term.
 Keeping a tight control of costs and timings will be crucial to ensure the chance of meeting the annual target.
-Liquidity may be an issue in the early years as currently there is only a small amount invested and it is generally being used for construction purposes.

 Whilst the IHT service is relatively embryonic, Deepbridge has been building and running renewable energy projects for a number of years.
 Investing during construction is riskier than buying existing projects, but the returns should be better in the long term, assuming no construction problems.
-Information as at June 2016.